MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 To provide additional capabilities, such as authentication or specifying custom header parameters, you can implement a custom policy that can modify the request and/or response.
 When adding the policy to the pipeline, you can specify whether this policy should run on a per-call or per-retry retry.

-To create a custom HTTP pipeline policy, extend the base `Policy` type and implement the required methods.
-You then add the policy to the appropriate position in the pipeline.

 ### Implementing a custom policy

-A custom policy is an object that implements the [`Policy`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore@v0.18.0#Policy) interface.
-A policy can be implemented in two ways:
+To create a custom HTTP pipeline policy, you implement the [`Policy`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore@v0.18.0#Policy) interface in one of two ways:

 - As a first-class function for a *stateless policy*.
-- As a `Do` method on a type for a *stateful policy*, which is defined by the abstract `Policy` interface.
+- As a `Do` method on a type for a *stateful policy*, which is defined by the `Policy` interface.
 Because HTTP requests made via the same pipeline share the same policy instances, any stateful policy that mutates its state it must be properly synchronized to avoid race conditions.

 Either way, the policy runs as follows: